anti1869/nodemon/README.rst

 =================================
- nodemon - Webservice node monitoring tool
+ nodemon - node monitoring tool
 =================================

 Tool that generate report about node health and push it to the central node.